-Prerequisites: BIOL 135 or department approval.
+Prerequisites: RDG 126 or College Reading Readiness and (BIOL 125 or BIOL 127 or BIOL 135) or department approval.

-This is a survey of the five kingdoms of life.
-Monera, fungi, protista, plant and animal kingdoms will be presented, with emphasis on life cycles, anatomy, physiology and ecology of the major groups.
+This is a survey of the three domains of life.
+Archaea, bacteria, and eukaryotes will be presented, with emphasis on life cycles, anatomy, physiology, evolution, and ecology of the major groups.
 7 hrs. integrated lecture/lab/wk.